An overview of child development birth – teen years

 This new publication spans the early years through fifth grade with a look at the teen years (the previous edition covers early years through third grade).
 In it you will find in-depth discussion of the anthroposophical basis of the Waldorf curriculum including sections on the 3fold and 4fold human being; the 12 senses; addictive behaviors; the Waldorf home; and a detailed explanation of the unfolding of child development from birth into the teen years.
 There are also more games and movement ideas with instructions for how to work at home with one child or many, as well as with older children.

-This 50 minute film is not available separately.
+This 50 minute video is not available separately.

 Please note: This book is also an integral part of the Christopherus Curriculum for 1st through about 5th grade.
 And any early years purchases will not be complete without it.